jrzaurin/pytorch-widedeep/README.md

 # pytorch-widedeep

-A flexible package to combine tabular data with text and images using wide and deep models.
+A flexible package to use Deep Learning with tabular data, text and images using wide and deep models.

 **Documentation:** [https://pytorch-widedeep.readthedocs.io](https://pytorch-widedeep.readthedocs.io/en/latest/index.html)